gtiosclub/FlappyBirdSwift-Tutorial/P1/part1.md

 <img src="part1-scene.png" style="width: 50%; height: 50%">
 </br>

-Select `CCNode` in the area below the iphone screen underneath "Sound effects" This is the hierarchy area for all Cocos2D objects you add in including assets, physics objects, and other .ccb files.
-In this case, when you make a .ccb scene, the scene is represented by a special `CCNode` root.
+Select `CCNode` in the area below the Pphone screen underneath "Sound effects" This is the hierarchy area for all Cocos2D objects you add in including assets, physics objects, and other `.ccb` files.
+In this case, when you make a `.ccb` scene, the scene is represented by a special `CCNode` root.

 </br>
 <img src="part1-scene-ccnode.png" style="width: 50%; height: 50%">